bill-mca/CYBN8001-Build-Skills/task-7/2024-08-27 Build Skills.md

 Argparser also respects bash convention by automatically generating a help message that is printed when the user specifies `-h` or `--help` as an argument.

-This wrapper should default to printing the encrypted/decrypted message to stdout instead of also printing log messages such as it does in the following snipet `print("in: ", args.encrypt_text)` Also, it should default to reading input from the stdin unless an input file, or input message, is specified.
+To improve the design of this software, this wrapper should default to printing the encrypted/decrypted message to stdout instead of also printing log messages such as it does in the following snipet `print("in: ", args.encrypt_text)` Also, it should default to reading input from the stdin unless an input file, or input message, is specified.
 It would also be good practice to specify the interpreter in line 1 like so: `#! /usr/bin/python3`.

 ### How secure are the methods of encryption and decryption and why?

 #### Caeser Cipher
 As I wrote in Part 1, the caeser cipher is easy to crack using letter frequencies.
 Any computer that can run the linux kernel could easily crack a caeser cipher in a very short time.
-I reckon you could even crack a caesar cipher on a microcontroller like a microbit or a bluefruit.
+I reckon you could fully automate he cracking of a caesar cipher on a microcontroller like a microbit or a bluefruit if you implemented the best method that I discussed in part 1.

 #### Vigenere Cipher
 A Vigenere cipher with a single letter key is the same as the caesar cipher and so can be easily cracked by the same method.
 With a multi letter key, the vigenere cipher is a fair bit harder to crack.
 Here I use the vigenere function to encrypt a message and then manage to recover half the letters with a caesar decryption:

 ```python!
 >>> vigenere_cipher_encrypt("The quick brown fox jumps over the lazy dog", "go")